MOLAorg/mola/README.md

-# mola-kernel
+# mola_kernel
-MOLA kernel system
+MOLA kernel library, providing the definition of essential virtual interfaces and data types.

 ## Build and install
 Refer to the [root MOLA repository](https://github.com/MOLAorg/mola).